Amber Rose Picks Sides In Bernice Burgos Side Chick Drama As T.I. And Tiny Harris Head For Divorce

 After all, this certainly isn’t the first time that T.I. has been linked to a woman who isn’t his wife.
 It was last year when T.I. was reportedly cheating on Tiny with a well-known Atlanta escort named Ana Montana.
 Most recently, he’s been linked to Bernice Burgos.

-Tiny Harris didn’t take the Bernice Burgos cheating drama well and ended up lashing out at T.I.’s alleged side chick on social media last month.
-Most recently, Bernice bit back at Tiny by posting a video of herself dancing and singing along to “Just Kickin It” by Tiny’s group Xscape.
+Tiny Harris didn’t take the Bernice Burgos cheating drama well and ended up lashing out at T.I.’s alleged mistress on social media last month.
+Most recently, Bernice bit back at Tiny by posting a video of herself dancing and singing along to “Just Kickin It” by Tiny’s group, Xscape.

 Tiny responded by posting a message for Bernice Burgos that said, “Funny… @realberniceburgos that Man U speaking of was laid up with his wife last night.
 So quit being petty cause you clearly getting lied too [sic] if u thinking anything different!
 Now keep sanging my s**t!
 U know u slick a fan anyway.”